Residential and mixed-use buildings

 The shallowness of the floors is achieved by placing the slabs and beams within the same zone.
 This is achieved by using asymmetric steel beams with a wider bottom than top flange, which enables the slab to sit on the upper surface of the bottom flange with adequate bearing, rather than the upper surface of the top flange as found with downstand beams.
 The floor slab may be in the form of a precast concrete slab or a composite slab with metal decking (either shallow or deep decking may be used).
 An added benefit is that some forms of shallow floor construction inherently achieve composite interaction between the beams and slab, thereby enhancing structural efficiency.

-Kloeckner Westok’s USFB system comprises a shallow and asymmetric Westok cellular beam with reinforcement placed through the cells to anchor the slab to the beam.
-This simple detail provides a straightforward and cost-effective disproportionate collapse detail and is also used to resist torsion in the final condition.
+Kloeckner Metals UK Westok’s USFB system comprises a shallow and asymmetric Westok cellular beam with reinforcement placed through the cells to anchor the slab to the beam.
+This simple detail provides a straightforward and cost-effective arrangement to prevent disproportionate collapse and is also used to resist torsion in the final condition.
 For composite slabs with metal decking the reinforcement is placed in the troughs of the metal decking.
 With hollowcore slabs, the reinforcement is placed in alternative cores of the precast unit.
-To restrain the top-flange of the USFB in the Normal Stage, the insitu concrete should be cast flush with or over the top-flange, in which case a minimum cover of 30mm is recommended.
+To restrain the top flange of the USFB in the Normal Stage, the insitu concrete should be cast flush with, or with at least 30 mm cover over, the top flange.

 ‘Plug Composite Action’ can be mobilised for USFBs, which has been demonstrated using full-scale laboratory testing, to further enhance the capacity of the section.
 To mobilise ‘Plug Composite Action’, the following detailing should be adopted: